Wonder Project J2: Synopsis

 Wonder Project J2 takes place after the events of Wonder Project J. Josette is a girl Gijin (robot) created by Dr. Geppetto, who built Pino 15 years prior.
 Having just completed Josette, the aged doctor had little time to raise her, so the player assists.
-Messala, antagonist of the previous game, receives orders from king Siliconian XIII to "find the girl who lives on the island of Corlo who is in possession of the J", an object of great power cabable of giving Gijin humanity and realize their dreams.
+Messala, antagonist of the previous game, receives orders from king Siliconian XIII to "find the girl who lives on the island of Corlo who is in possession of the J", an object of great power capable of giving Gijin humanity and realize their dreams.
 Siliconian armies are dispatched to find the girl at Corlo island.
-Before passing away, Geppetto tells Josette to leave Corlo for Blueland island, where she will meet someone to help her.
+Before dying, Geppetto tells Josette to leave Corlo for Blueland island, where she will meet someone to help her.
 However, Blueland is occupied by the Siliconian Army harvesting Proton, a mineral fuel source.

 Development

 Givro Corporation began talks of a sequel to Wonder Project J quickly after its December 1994 release.